What Is the Average Pay Rate for a Professional Nanny in Chicago?

 Chicagoland suburbs, (within 40-mile radius of the city)*:

-Short Term Nanny (with professional experience) — $25/hour, and up, depending on criteria.
+Short Term Nanny (with professional experience) — $30-35/hour, depending on criteria.

 Nanny Harmony is a well-established, premier nanny placement agency, based in Chicago and offering services nationwide.
 We take immense pride in our extensive community network and in our proven ability to find extraordinary matches between families and passionate, experienced nannies, household managers, and Newborn Care Specialists.
 To begin the process today, fill out a family application here.